Joachim I Nestor, Elector of Brandenburg: Biography

 According to canon law, Albert was too young to hold such a position and since he would not give up the archiepiscopal see of Magdeburg (in order to terminate the accumulation of archdioceses, which was also prohibited by canon law), the Hohenzollerns had to dispense ever greater briberies at the Holy See.
 This exhausted their means and caused them to incur vast debts with the Fuggers.

-To assist in the recovery of the enormous expenditures employed to assist Albert, mediators stipulated with the Holy See that the pope would allow Albert to sell indulgences to the believers in his archdioceses and their suffragans.
+To assist in the recovery of the enormous expenditures employed to assist Albert, mediators stipulated with the Holy See that Pope Leo X would allow Albert to sell indulgences to the believers in his archdioceses and their suffragans.
 The sales proceeds had to cover the amortisation and servicing of the debts; a share for the Holy See, for allowing this exploitation of the believers; the expenditure paid from the Hohenzollerns own pockets; and the charges involved with the sales.

 The neighbouring Electorate of Saxony also bid for the See of Mainz, but failed to secure it.
 The Saxon elector Frederick the Wise had debts of his own as a result, but no see to show for it and no privilege to sell indulgences to recover his expenditures.
 Frustrated, he forbade the sale of indulgences in his electorate and allowed Martin Luther to polemicize against them.

 Joachim Nestor, in contrast, became known as a pugnacious adherent of Roman Catholic orthodoxy.
 Joachim Nestor's brother, Archbishop Albert, was the initial object of Luther's attack.
 He urged on the Emperor the need to enforce the Edict of Worms, and at several diets was prominent among the enemies of the Reformers.

 A patron of learning, Joachim Nestor established the Viadrina university of Frankfurt (Oder) in 1506.
 He promoted Georg von Blumenthal, the "Pillar of Catholicism", as Chancellor of Frankfurt University, Bishop of Lebus and a Privy Counsellor.
 He was among those who met at Dessau in July 1525 and was a member of the league established at Halle in November 1533.
-But his wife, against his will, like her brother King Christian II of Denmark, became Lutheran, and in 1528 fled for safety to Saxony.
-He experienced the mortification of seeing Protestantism also favoured by other members of his family.
+But against his will, his wife joined her brother Christian II of Denmark in converting to Lutheranism.
+In 1528 she fled for safety to Saxony.
+Joachim Nestor experienced the mortification of seeing Protestantism also favoured by other members of his family.
 He died at Stendal in 1535.